 The History of Daijoji

-Various dates are given for the founding of Daijoji Temple, but most sources agree that the temple was established in 1283 at a location to the south of Kanazawa in what is now Nonoichi City.
+Daijoji’s early history is recorded with slightly different dates.
+A common account places its first establishment in 1262 at a location to the south of Kanazawa in present-day Nonoichi City.
 Originally the temple belonged to the Shingon Buddhist sect but it became a Zen temple when Tettsu Gikai became its chief monk in 1293.
 Tettsu Gikai was an important spiritual leader of the Soto Zen religion which is the most common type of Zen Buddhism in Japan, and he spent the rest of his life at this temple.
-Over the centuries the temple was destroyed by war, and then rebuilt in Kanazawa, moving again to its current location in 1697.
-Today the temple is an isolated mountain monastery and home to a community of over 20 monks.
-The monks range in age from their 20s to their 70s and strive to live and work in harmony while undergoing strict daily training in Zazen style meditation.
+Over the centuries the temple was destroyed by war, and then rebuilt in Kanazawa, moving again to its present location in 1697.
+Daijoji remains an important Soto Zen temple with a traditional temple layout, quiet wooded grounds, and a zazen hall that is opened for public zazen meetings and training sessions.

 The Red Gate